 The extra space will also allow the pair to ramp up the production of their pickles, conserva and other house-made sauces and bottle them for takeaway.

-Deli’s Continental will continue to trade at Rossonero till the end of July.
-In the lead-up to the opening of the new Inglewood store, plans are afoot to stage weekend pop-ups and trial potential menu items.
+Deli’s Continental ceased trading at Rossonero in July.
+In the lead-up to the opening of the new Inglewood store, Makhlouta and Putzu are staging weekend pop-ups to trial potential menu items.

-Deli’s Continental is slated to open at 861 Beaufort Street, Inglewood in September.
+Deli’s Continental is slated to open at 861 Beaufort Street, Inglewood in spring.